FuelLabs/sway-standards/standards/src_2/README.md

 ### - Variant

 The following describes the structure and order of inline documentation for fields within enums.
-Some sections may not apply to each field.
-When a section is not relevant it shall be omitted.
+Some sections MAY NOT apply to each field.
+When a section is not relevant it SHALL be omitted.

 #### Description

 This section has no header.
-Each variant shall have its own description with a simple explanation of the variant's purpose or functionality.
+Each variant SHALL have its own description with a simple explanation of the variant's purpose or functionality.
 Example:
 ```rust
 /// This variant represents the uninitialized state of a contract.